pombreda/pgreloaded/doc/tutorial/pong.rst

   * displaying the points made by each player

-It is your turn now tom implement these features.
+It is your turn now to implement these features.
 Go ahead, it is not as complex as it sounds.

   * you can reset the ball's position in the ``CollisionSystem`` code,